PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 ## Optimizing a synchronous function call

+Node.js is an evented I/O platform built on top of [V8][v8], Google Chrome's Javascript VM.

+Node applications receive I/O events (file read, data available on a socket, write completed) and then execute a Javascript callback (a function).

+The next I/O event is processed after the Javascript function (the callback) terminates.

+In order to write fast Node.js applications, our Javascript functions (particularly callbacks) need to terminate as fast as possible.

+Any function that takes a long time to process prevents all other I/O and other functions from executing.

-HTTP benchmarking and flamegraphs help us to understand our applications logical flow and rapidly pinpoint the areas which require optimization.
+HTTP benchmarking and flamegraphs help us to understand our applications logical flow and rapidly pinpoint the areas which require optimization (the functions that prevent I/O and other instructions from executing).

-We're able to use the top-of-stack indicator (quickly recognized by darker orange or red areas in the flamegraph) along with some applied thought reasoning to pinpoint our performance issue to a specific synchronous function (or in some cases a group of synchronous functions).
+[V8][v8] uses two Just-In-Time (JIT) compilers.
+The Full-codegen compiler and the Optimizing compiler which is used for hot functions.
+Hot functions are functions that are either executed often or they take a long time to complete.

+The Full-codegen compiler is used when a function is loaded.
+If that function becomes hot the Optimizing compiler will attempt apply relevant optimizations (inlining being one such possible optimization).
+When V8 fails to optimize a hot function, this can become a bottleneck for an application.

-Having covered Steps 1-3 of the Optimization Workflow (Establish a baseline, Generate a flamegraph, Identify the bottleneck) we will now venture into one permutation of Step 4, Solve the performance issue.
+Having covered Steps 1-3 of the Optimization Workflow (Establish a baseline, Generate a flamegraph, Identify the bottleneck) we will now venture into one permutation of Step 4: Solve the performance issue.

 In this recipe we show how to isolate, profile and solve a synchronous function bottleneck.

 ### Getting Ready

-Having understood the area of our code that needs work, our next step is to isolate the problem area and put together a micro-benchmark around it.
+Having understood the portion of our code that needs work, our next step is to isolate the problem area and put together a micro-benchmark around it.

-We'll be using [benchmark.js][benchmark] to create our micro-benchmarks for single functions.
+We'll be using [benchmark.js][benchmark] to create micro-benchmarks for single functions.

 Let's create a new folder called `sync-opt`, initialize a `package.json` file and install the `benchmark` module as a development dependency: